Jabble/tamu-rdm-workshops/modules/research-data-lifecycle.md

 # The research data lifecycle
 ## Objectives
-Recognize that research data has a "lifetime" or "lifecycle."
+- Recognize that research data has a "lifetime" or "lifecycle."

 ## Introduction
-In this workshop series we'll think about managing research data over time.
+In this workshop series we will think about managing research data over time.
 Lifecycle diagrams provide an overview of how data is created and can be used over time.
-We'll look at two lifecycles that inform this Research Data Management workshop series.
+We'll look at two lifecycles that inform this workshop series.

 ## DataOne lifecycle
 [image](../dataone-data_lifecycle-image.png)